true-brains/react-ui-generator/README.md

 - easy to add a custom layouts;
 - pure! (no state, just props).
 Easy to integrate with frameworks (Redux, etc);
 - nested forms (in progress).
 Easy to implement dynamic forms (add field at runtime, etc).

+## TODO

+- complete this README.md
+- ...

 ## Lerna management